of automation in the production lines of the plastics industry is rising

-How can plastic machine builders keep pace with the challenges of increasing machine complexity?
+you how machine builders can keep pace with the challenges of increasing

 Igor, what is our offer for machine builders and machine operators who, in addition to the above-mentioned challenges, also want maximum flexibility in their production cell and a fast changeover between different product batches?